-Q. What’s the most comforting myth the digital print world still tells itself going into 2026 — especially about what brands will actually pay for?
+Q. What comforting myth does digital print still tell itself going in 2026 about what brands will actually pay for?

 The most comforting myth going into 2026 is that brands will pay more simply because something is personalised or variable.